Ads Pixel

 How High Winds Impact Your Roof

-High winds can rip off shingles and tear off tree limbs, which can easily become projectiles headed straight for your roof.
-One fallen tree limb can puncture your roof entirely and leave it exposed to rain.
+High winds can rip off shingles and tear off tree limbs, easily becoming projectiles headed straight for your roof.
+One fallen tree limb can puncture your roof entirely and expose it to rain.
 And that’s just during a strong wind event.
 There are also tornadoes to worry about.

 If your home has been in the path of a storm, it’s always a good idea to get your roof professionally inspected once the dust settles.
-Even if there aren’t any signs of obvious or significant damage, strong winds and heavy rains can leave your roof weakened.
+Even if there aren’t any signs of obvious or significant damage, strong winds and heavy rains can weaken your roof.
 Over time, this can become increasingly problematic.

-In nearly all instances, it is far cheaper to repair your existing roof preventively than it is to wait until you’re left with no other choice but to replace it.
+In nearly all instances, it is far cheaper to repair your existing roof preventively than to wait until you have no choice but to replace it.

 Your Roof and the Rain

 Heavy or frequent rains can make it difficult for your roof to keep up.
-If puddles being to pool on your roof and aren’t able to flow out and away from your home, it can lead to water damage on your roof, in your attic or ceilings.
+If puddles pool on your roof and can’t flow out and away from your home, it can lead to water damage on your roof, attic, or ceilings.
 It can also cause problems for your foundation.

-Moreover, if you have any weaknesses on your roof – whether it’s in the flashing, shingles, or gutters, water will find and expose those weaknesses.
-Unfortunately, you may not notice any warning signs until you’re already faced with a significant issue.
+Moreover, if your roof has any weaknesses—whether in the flashing, shingles, or gutters—water will find and expose those weaknesses.
+Unfortunately, you may not notice any warning signs until you face a significant issue.

-Whether as small as a pebble or large as a baseball, punishing hail can beat down on a roof and leave it weakened (at best) or in need of a full replacement (at worst).
+Whether as small as a pebble or as large as a baseball, punishing hail can beat down on a roof, weakening it or needing a complete replacement.
 If you are concerned your roof has been damaged by hail, here are a few signs to look for:

 • Granule loss on your asphalt shingles – while some missing granules may not seem like a big deal (it’s not a hole, after all!), this type of damage can accelerate the aging process of your shingles and should be promptly repaired